RomRider/apexcharts-card/README.md

 This is how you could change some options from ApexCharts as described on the [`Options (Reference)` menu entry](https://apexcharts.com/docs/installation/).

+Hundreds of options are available and it is not possible to describe them all here so check over there and ask on the [forum](https://community.home-assistant.io/t/apexcharts-card-a-highly-customizable-graph-card/272877) if you need help with using them.

 Some options might now work in the context of this card.

 ```yaml